-After the death of Stalin in 1953 Poland's authorities were well aware of the opportunity to break free from the shackles of the Socialist Realist urban vision and a less restrictive and artistically creative period for architects, designers and city planners ensued.
+A Brief History of Neon Signage in Poland & WarsawAfter the death of Stalin in 1953, Poland's authorities were well aware of the opportunity to break free from the shackles of the Socialist Realist urban vision and a less restrictive and artistically creative period for architects, designers and city planners ensued.

 First shown at the Paris Motor Show in 1910, neon lighting rapidly became the medium for advertising.
-Soon after, cities like Paris, Berlin and New York were ablaze with colour by night, the signs were seen as symbols of modernity, progress, energy and the cultural high-life.
+Soon after, cities like Paris, Berlin and New York were ablaze with colour by night, and the signs were seen as symbols of modernity, progress, energy and the cultural high-life.
 Even today, it would be hard to imagine a sight which says more about financial success and a happy-go-lucky approach to leisure time than a photo of Las Vegas at night.

 In Warsaw, the neons certainly brightened up the city, but in reality they also served as a convenient veneer, covering over the fact that behind the modernist façades and bright lights, the shelves of shops were regularly empty or that the glamorously advertised restaurants and cafes could rarely sell you a beer or a bite to eat.

 The Neon Museum & Warsaw's Neon RevivalToday's interest in all things retro and the burgeoning contemporary arts scene in Warsaw means that the importance and preservation of the city's neons has become a matter of urgency and necessity.
-A new generation of Varsovians see these iconic works as part of a cultural legacy and a unique part of the city's heritage, rather than simply a by-product of a much despised totalitarian system.
+A new generation of Varsovians see these iconic works as part of a cultural legacy and a unique part of the city's heritage, rather than simply a by-product of a much-despised totalitarian system.

 Nobody deserves more credit for the resurgence of interest in Polish neon than the photographer Ilona Karwińska and designer David S Hill.
 Karwińska has been documenting the neons of Warsaw, and throughout Poland, since 2005 and her coffee table tome - Polish Cold War Neon - is a lavish photographic record of the most iconic neons in the country.
 An exhibition of her photographs has travelled extensively throughout Europe and was instrumental in raising the profile of Polish neon and letterforms to new audiences.

-Other buildings around the complex play host to some of the neons from the collection, so be sure to check out the wall spaces and rooftops while wandering around.
-These outdoor exhibits come to life during the hours of darkness, but do keep in mind that the museum itself will be closed at night.
-Another important aspect of the museums work is to renovate and maintain neons which are still 'in-situ' around the city.
-Their latest on-site project has been the renovation of the "Syrenka" (the Warsaw mermaid symbol) perched upon an open book and a giant pencil.
-The building previously served as a public library and the neon can be seen at ul.
-Grójecka 81/87 (D-5).
+Other buildings around the Soho Factory complex also play host to some of the neons from the collection, so be sure to check out the wall spaces and rooftops while wandering around.
+These outdoor exhibits come to life after dark, but do keep in mind that the museum itself closes in the evenings.
+Another important aspect of the museum's work is to renovate and maintain neons which are still 'in-situ' around the city.
+On of their high-profile on-site projects was the renovation of the 'Syrenka' (the Warsaw mermaid symbol) perched upon an open book and a giant pencil at the former public library at ul.
+Grójecka 81/87.

 One of the more bizarre neons to be found in the city centre can be seen on top of the Emil Wedel townhouse at ul.
-Szpitalna 8 (B-3).
+Szpitalna 8.
 The building dates back to 1893 and was built in front of the famous chocolate manufacturer's original factory.
-Stop off for a hot chocolate in the glamorous old-world Pijalnia Czekolady Wedel on the ground floor of the building, before peering skywards to see a large neon featuring a rather Brothers Grimm looking young lad riding a zebra and carrying huge bars of chocolate on his back!
+Stop off for a hot chocolate in the glamorous old-world Pijalnia Czekolady Wedel on the ground floor of the building, before peering skywards to see a large neon featuring a rather Brothers Grimm-looking young lad riding a zebra and carrying huge bars of chocolate on his back!
 The whole weird scene is undersigned with the company's trademark - E. Wedel's signature.